Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 Avoiding hard topics now won’t make them disappear later.
 Sex, money, death, politics, addiction, conflict—these are the tectonic plates beneath every partnership.
 They shift.
 They rumble.
 Sometimes, they quake.
 And the couples who make it through intact are generally the ones who’ve mapped the terrain before the aftershocks hit.

-This post offers a deep dive into some of the most avoided but essential premarital conversations—plus tools, tips, and recommended resources to help you navigate them with openness and respect.
+This post offers a deep dive into some of the most avoided but essential premarital conversations, plus tools, tips, and recommended resources to help you navigate them with openness and respect.
+These categories aren’t always cleanly divided - like gambling and money, or addiction and porn - but I’ve done my best to organize the resources clearly.

 🔥 Sex